D-Robotics/rdk_doc_en/docs/hardware_development/rdk_x3_module/system.md

 When the RDK X3 module needs to burn the system to the SD card and does not boot from the eMMC mode, please refer to [Install OS](../../installation/install_os.md) to complete the burning of the SD card system.

-When burning the eMMC system image on the RDK X3 module, the Horizon `hbupdate` burning tool is required.
+When burning the eMMC system image on the RDK X3 module, the D-Robotics `hbupdate` burning tool is required.
 Currently, the tool supports two versions: Windows and Linux, which are respectively named `hbupdate_win64` and `hbupdate_linux`.
 The tool can be downloaded from the following link: [hbupdate](http://sunrise.horizon.cc/downloads/hbupdate/).

 The following precautions should be taken when using the tool:
 - Unzip the compressed file of the tool, and make sure that the decompression path does not contain any **spaces, Chinese characters, special characters**, etc.